Global Perspectives (Certificate)

 One important purpose of the co-curricular requirement is to help internationalize the NC State Campus overall, increasing the amount of internationally related activity, and helping those students who choose not to go abroad to nonetheless benefit from global perspectives.

-Students may receive a maximum of 7 points for attending lecture or cultural events, and a maximum of 15 points for any one organization (e.g. Italian Club).
+Students may receive a maximum of 7 points for attending any single event, and a maximum of 15 points for any one organization or club.
 Examples of activities within these categories are provided below.
-The GPC website will include an extensive list of co-curricular opportunities in which students can participate.
 Each will fall into one of these categories:

 One (1) Point Activities: